-Establish policies and procedures which create a safe, secure, positive teaching-learning appropriate administrative office.

-Assist students, parents, and staff in seeking solutions to problems by directing them to the behavior.
-Establish policies and procedures which maintain open lines of communication between school and home.
+- Establish policies and procedures which create a safe, secure, positive teaching-learning environment at each of the district's schools. - Assist students, parents, and staff in seeking solutions to problems by directing them to the appropriate administrative office. - Insure that administrators are fair, firm, and consistent in enforcing district policies and school rules, and in decisions affecting students, parents, and teachers. - Establish policies and procedures for encouraging and recognizing positive student behavior. - Establish policies and procedures which maintain open lines of communication between school and home.

+Student Conduct

-Insure that administrators are fair, firm, and consistent in enforcing district policies and school rules, and in decisions affecting students, parents, and teachers.
-Establish policies and procedures for encouraging and recognizing positive student behavior expectations for students and gives examples of possible consequences should rules be broken.
+Students are expected to obey all school rules, display excellent citizenship and realize rules are established for everyone's help and protection.
+This document outlines behavior expectations for students and gives examples of possible consequences should rules be broken.
 Parents and the school are partners in good discipline.
 The school will notify parents, whenever possible, if their student is having a behavior problem at school.
-We enjoy and

-Student Conduct Students in TUSD are expected to obey all school rules, display excellent citizenship and realize rules are established for everyone's help and protection.
-This document outlines anticipate parent support for our discipline plan.
+We enjoy and anticipate parent support for our discipline plan.
 State law and good parenting require parents to respond to all school requests for parent conferences.
 Notification of parents will include telephone calls and/or written communications.